MicrosoftDocs/azure-video-indexer/azure-video-indexer/includes/important-ams-retirement-abbreviated.md

 ---

 > [!IMPORTANT]
-> The deadline for migrationg Azure Video Indexer (VI) content has passed.
+> The deadline for migrating Azure Video Indexer content due to the Azure Media Services retirement has passed.
 See the [retirement guide](../retirement/azure-video-indexer-ams-retirement-guide.md) for more information.